sagemath/trac_to_gh/Issue 8761.md

 # Issue 8761: sage notebook: make a new interact control (like selector) that really works like a button

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8761

 Original creator: was